lirantal/essential-nodejs-security-book/manuscript/hardening-expressjs.md

 A popular use-case is where you may have an administrative interface at the */admin* route and an attacker may try to issue automated requests there with different tokens, different cookie identifier etc to try and get in.

-To help mitigate and limit requests being made to your web application we can leverage a library called [express-limiter](https://github.com/ded/express-limiter) which provides a very flexible configuration to integrate into an ExpressJS application.
+To help mitigate and limit requests being made to your web application we can leverage a library called [express-limiter](https://github.com/ded/express-limiter) which provides a very flexible configuration to integrate into an Express application.

 I> ## Pre-requisite
 I> A pre-requisite for using *express-limiter* is that it requires a Redis datastore to connect to and manage the limits it imposes per request.